FREQUENTLY ASKED QUESTIONS

 Plus, at SC Johnson, we take the review of fragrance ingredients a step further.
 We evaluate them not only under the IFRA standards, but also under our own standards.
 We start with the IFRA list and then apply our own internal requirements.
 These internal requirements may look at the same criteria as IFRA, such as carcinogicity, mutagenicity or reproductive toxicity, but at SC Johnson, we may take a different view of an ingredient.
 In some instances, we may also consider additional factors such as consumer confidence with ingredients or other scientific viewpoints.

-Does having a "Not Allowable Materials" list mean these ingredients are never in SC Johnson products?
+Does having a "Restricted Use Materials" list mean these ingredients are never in SC Johnson products?

-Why would exceptions be requested or granted for not allowable materials?
+Why would exceptions be requested or granted for restricted use materials?

 First, it's important to note that if an exception is granted, it is because, despite the fact that we have questions about the ingredient here at SC Johnson, evidence suggests it can be used safely at certain levels, which we do not exceed.
 In that case, we might grant an exception for reasons such as:

-- We discover a supplier is adding a not allowable ingredient to something that we buy, and we need an exception until we can change the formula to eliminate it.
+- We discover a supplier is adding a restricted use ingredient to something that we buy, and we need an exception until we can change the formula to eliminate it.

-- We acquire a brand or product and find it includes materials that we consider to be not allowable, so an exception is needed until we can reformulate.
+- We acquire a brand or product and find it includes materials that we consider to be restricted use, so an exception is needed until we can reformulate.

-- For registered products, a product has been reformulated to eliminate a not allowable material, but we are awaiting approval of the new formula from the appropriate regulatory agency.
+- For registered products, a product has been reformulated to eliminate a restricted use material, but we are awaiting approval of the new formula from the appropriate regulatory agency.